Heinz Doofenshmirtz: PERRY THE BANJO-PLAYING PLATYPUS?!

 The subplot involving Lawrence having to give a speech about an ancient tribe called the Ornithorhynchans.
 It gets to the point where he even dresses up◊ as one!

-The running gag involving people talking about Perry but it instead get's Parry Gripp's attention.
+The running gag involving people talking about Perry but instead getting Parry Gripp's attention.

 Doof and Perry trying to fight each other while blind.